-The user assumes all risks associated with adding products to the Cabrio spray solution.
+To the extent consistent with applicable law, the user assumes all risks associated with adding products to the Cabrio spray solution.
 BASF cannot be held responsible for crop injury, reduced disease control or incompatibility due to additives, adjuvants or other products used in combination with Cabrio.
 Refer also to the Conditions of Sale and Warranty section of this label.

 To minimize the likelihood of crop injury, BASF recommends testing Cabrio in combination with other products for crop safety on a small portion of the crop.
-However, environmental variability precludes direct and consistent projection of small area test results to future use.
+However, environmental variability precludes direct and consistent projection of small area test results to future use